How To Buy A Drone.

 How will I use my Drone?
 What is it For?.

 Before you rush out to the Drone store, and get blown away by the number and range of models on offer, take a minute to think about how will I use my Drone.
-The answer will then define the type of Drone you need to fulfil that use, and the expense required.
-Another way of thinking is ‘what is it for’?
+The answer will then define the type of Drone you need to fulfil that use, and the expense required to purchase the correct model.
+Another way of thinking is, what is it for?
 There are so many variables that can cost you a lot of money if you pick the wrong type for your needs.
-As with any big decision-making, it sometimes helps to make a list of things you want to use a drone for.
+As with any big decision-making, it sometimes helps to get pencil and paper to make a list of things you want to use a drone for.

 I will assume that you will be using the Drone for non-commercial use, in other words, you won’t be using it to make money.
 In most Countries, States and Territories, Commercial use of a Drone will require you to be licensed and the Drone to be registered.
 For non-commercial use, you will be looking for a Hobby Drone or Personal Drone, that has a total weight of less than 25kgs or 55lbs, and must not be used for paid work of any kind.
 That decision cuts out a large range of craft-but still leaves a large range of types to look at.

 So, you’ve had a minute and thought about what you want to do with your craft.
-Here are a few suggestions to help you with your quest for the answer to what am I going to use a drone for?
+Here are a few suggestions to help you with your quest for the answer to I Want a Drone to ?
 Some Drones are small – really small, like sit on the palm of your hand type small!! wow, that means they can fly inside a house?
 Yes.
 Will it be suitable for kids under 15, probably, most drones are able to be flown unsupervised by a 13 years or older person.
 Its not recommended that under 13’s use one without supervision.

 It would be nice if I could take some pictures of my favourite beach and other places, can I buy a Drone with a camera?
 Yes.
 Would I be able to take video pictures?, Yes, some drones have video cameras.
 Can I fly it for long distances?, Yes, but you cannot fly a personal drone out of sight, you must be able to see it at all times, some drones are able to swap or extend the batteries to give longer flying times.
 Do people race Drones or have high speed Drones?, Yes, but generally fixed wing craft are more suited to high speed or racing types of flying.
 Drones are very useful at hovering, rising vertically or landing vertically, then go from hover and fly off in any direction whatsoever.